 Emily’s professional interests are sustainability education, civic engagement, critical community-engaged learning, experiential education, and transformative learning.
 She has worked in Student Affairs since 2006 and has held positions in the areas of residence life, first year programs, civic engagement/service-learning, and sustainability.
 She has managed the Center for Civic Engagement at OSU since 2011.
 Emily was born and raised in Harrisburg, Pennsylvania.
 She obtained her bachelor’s degree in Biology from Susquehanna University and her Master’s degree in Educational Leadership & Policy (Leadership for Sustainability Education) from Portland State University.
 As an ardent supporter of experiential, place-based education, Emily's work is centered on facilitating student’s leadership development for working toward a more just, humane, and sustainable world.
 Striving to motivate students around issues of social and environmental justice is both hugely rewarding for Emily and one of her primary professional passions.
 Emily enjoys building stronger collaborations with campus and community partners.
 She focuses her work on creating space for students to identify where their specific talents, energy, and passions meet the world's needs.

-When not in the CCE, Emily enjoys hiking, cycling, gardening, seeing live music, cooking, playing indoor soccer, exploring the beauty of the Pacific Northwest, and spending time with her partner Allyson and dog Tucker.
+When not in the CCE, Emily enjoys hiking, cycling, gardening, seeing live music, cooking, playing indoor soccer, exploring the beauty of the Pacific Northwest, and spending time with her dog Tucker.
 Thai dishes and sushi are among Emily’s favorite foods.
 One of her favorite quotes is “If you have come here to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together.” - Aboriginal activists group, Queensland, Australia

 Erin began working in Student Affairs in the University of Wisconsin Oshkosh’s Dean of Students Office in 2004 while completing her undergraduate degree in Anthropology, Philosophy, and German.
 Since then, she has worked in Student Affairs programs involving student conduct, disability access services, new student orientation, and civic engagement.
 She also served as a Graduate Teaching Assistant for two years at Washington State University (WSU) while earning her Master of Arts in Anthropology, which she completed in December 2007.
 In fall 2010, Erin started working at the WSU Center for Civic Engagement as the Marketing and Events Coordinator.
 In this role, she oversaw all marketing and communications, including social media, interviews, press releases, photography, videography, graphic design, website development, and more.
 She also planned CCE special events including Poverty Awareness Week, Civic Engagement Week, International Women’s Day, the Cougs Vote political engagement campaign, an annual leadership awards ceremony called Cougs LEAD, community dialogue events, and acted as the primary liaison for ASWSU Global.
 Erin started her position as the Civic Engagement Coordinator at OSU in October 2017 and is excited to be part of the growth and development of the already amazing OSU SLI Center for Civic Engagement.